Last year I was a ‘mystery shopper’ in a church in our city and it felt quite daunting. A feeling which many church visitors feel.

 Seth Godin writes of driving through France and initially being enamoured with the picturesque, rolling hills and black and white cows

-However, after a while, he longed to see something different, a purple cow if you like.
+However, after a while, he longed to see something different, a purple cow.

 Your handwritten postcard is your ‘purple cow’ opportunity.
 It will make your church stand out.

-Some churches send out a welcome letter but I think you can do better than a letter.
+A welcome letter is a good idea, however, I think you can do better than a letter.

 Don’t forget to put a small magnet on the back and your Sunday service tie on the front.
 Hopefully, the postcard will spend some time on your visitor’s fridge.